 Next, we’ll need to make the hello-world.sh file executable.
 To do that, enter this at the command prompt:

 Now that the shell script has been made executable, we can run it.
 Navigate to the directory where the file is saved, and enter this:

 The words “Hello World!” will be printed to the line below the command prompt.

 This “hello world” script isn’t particularly useful, but it will show you the basics of how to create and run a shell script.
 For a list of some really useful Linux commands you can use in your shell scripts, see our article 42 of the Most Useful Raspberry Pi Commands.

-If you have any questions or problems with anything in this post, please let me know in the comments!
+If you have any questions, let us know in the comments!
 Thanks for reading, and if you know anyone that could benefit from this information, please share it!
-You can also keep updated on our new posts by subscribing – just enter your email in the subscribe box below…
+You can also keep updated on our new posts by subscribing – we send out an email when we publish new posts…

 Need an easy-to-use way to design circuits and layout PCBs?

 Try EasyEDA, a free circuit design software that also offers low cost, high quality PCB manufacturing.